 This might also be the most ideal and practical solution if you have a bit of scarring or keloids around the piercing and also if you feel pain.
 Seeking professional help will ensure safe removal (and replacement) of the nose stud while also lowering the risk of infections.

-The best part about seeking help from the professional piercer is that he/she/they will teach you how to remove the stud for next time.
+The best part about seeking help from a professional piercer is that he/she/they will teach you how to remove the stud for next time.
 And if you are dealing with the fishhook or the corkscrew nose studs, which tend to be quite challenging to remove, you will be glad you sought help.

 So, if you have been struggling to take the nose stud out for the very first time, we hope that these tips and tricks will help you and save you the trip to the professional piercer.